 PTSD is devastating for the individuals experiencing it, as well as for their loved ones.
 Unfortunately, it is often accompanied by substance abuse, which itself can increase depression and suicidal thoughts.
 Drinking and/or using drugs as a way to cope with the internal anguish should be avoided since it only worsens the situation.

 I am listing a few organizations that offer diverse services for veterans.
-If you are a veteran or know of a veteran who is experiencing PTSD or need any kind of help, feel free to reach out to the organizations below.
+If you are a veteran or know of a veteran who is experiencing PTSD or need other kinds of assistance.
 Some of these organizations offer numerous and diverse concrete services, not just mental health assistance.

 Organizations for Veterans: